An explanation of Mondrian's oeuvre by Michael Sciam

 Pier and Ocean 5, 1915, Piet Mondrian

-Pier and Ocean 5, 1915, Charcoal, Ink (?) and Gouache on Paper, cm.
-87,9 x 111,7 with Diagram
+Charcoal, Ink (?) and Gouache on Paper,

-Same as the tree trunk, which unifies the set of capricious set of branches, the square unifies a variety of ever-changing orthogonal signs.
+Same as the tree trunk, which unifies the set of capricious set of branches, the square unifies now a variety of ever-changing orthogonal signs.

 By reducing reality to a multitude of orthogonal signs, Mondrian performs an arbitrary operation with respect to everything we see.
 This enables him, however, to express the greatest possible variety on the canvas while at the same time maintaining something more constant.
-Every sign differs from the others but they all share the same intimate nature (the perpendicular relationship), just as every human being, every animal or tree is unique and unrepeatable but all express some fundamental characteristics that make it possible to discern an invisible overall design.
+Every sign differs in fact from the others but they all share the same intimate nature (the perpendicular relationship), just as every human being, every animal or tree is unique and unrepeatable but all express some fundamental characteristics that make it possible to discern an invisible overall design.

-“There is a common design to all things, plants, trees, animals, humans and it is with this design that we should be in consonance” (Henri Matisse)
+“There is a common design to all things, plants, trees, animals, humans and it is with this design that we should be in consonance” (Henri Matisse).

 The “landscape” on which the abstract vision is concentrated overlooks the peculiar aspect of each individual thing so as to focus on what different things have in common.
+As Mondrian was to put it, “Art must express the universal”

-It is, however, obvious that the consciousness can only produce partial syntheses; it clearly cannot exhaust all the possible relations with the external world.
-Every synthesis generated by thought is necessarily partial and temporary, and must therefore open up again to the multiform and ever-changing aspect of physical reality.
+It is, however, obvious that the consciousness can only produce partial syntheses; it clearly cannot exhaust all the possible relations with the external / internal worlds.
+Every synthesis generated by thought is necessarily partial and temporary, and must therefore open up again to the multiform and ever-changing aspect of reality.
 This is what all sensible people do when they call their certainties into question in the light of experience.
 This is what philosophy has been doing for centuries, as have the arts and above all the experimental sciences.

 Pier and Ocean 5, 1915, Piet Mondrian with Diagram